 As a result, your future earning capacity and career prospects could be negatively impacted.
 If you find yourself in this situation, you can include financial restitution for your future earnings and earning capacity as part of your motor accident claim.

 - Pain and Suffering – Pursuing a motorcycle accident settlement for pain and suffering is worthwhile since there are many incalculable harms and losses associated with a serious injury suffered in a motorcycle accident.
 Pain and suffering damages include compensation for the long-term aches, pains, inconveniences, and anguish you will likely endure in the wake of the motorcycle crash.
 These are harms that could last for the rest of life, which is why they should be incorporated into motorcycle accident payouts via settlement or jury verdict.

 - Punitive Damages – Punitive damages are not available in every car accident personal injury case.
 In fact, most California courts limit the award of punitive damages to particularly heinous cases involving a negligent motorist, or motorists, who engaged reckless and wanton conduct and that conduct proximately caused the motorcycle wreck.
 A common example of where punitive damages potentially could be pursued includes a motorcycle accident caused by someone who was under the influence of alcohol or drugs and that intoxicated individual caused the collision with the motorcyclist.

-It is important to note that, in most cases, in order to get a large settlement offer, there needs to be evidence that substantiates the valuation of your economic and non-economic damages.
-When you meet with an experienced California motorcycle accident lawyer they can explain the types of reliable supporting evidence that will be needed to strengthen your case.
+It is important to note that, in most cases, in order to get a large settlement offer, there needs to be evidence that supports the valuation of your economic and non-economic damages.
+When you meet with an experienced California motorcycle accident lawyer, they can explain the types of reliable supporting evidence that will be needed to strengthen your case.